nikolaydubina/jsonl-graph/README.md

 - [ ] UI for coloring input
 - [ ] update graph without re-rendering whole
 - [ ] Touch for zoom and pan
-- [ ] Put center of mass at center of browser on startup

 ## References